ToolsForHumans/zag/doc/source/user/notifications.rst

    >>> with printing.PrintingListener(eng):
    ...   eng.run()
    ...
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved flow 'cat-dog' (...) into state 'RUNNING' from state 'PENDING'
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved flow 'cat-dog' (...) into state 'RUNNING' from state 'PENDING'
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'CatTalk' (...) into state 'RUNNING' from state 'PENDING'
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'CatTalk' (...) into state 'RUNNING' from state 'PENDING'
    meow
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'CatTalk' (...) into state 'SUCCESS' from state 'RUNNING' with result 'cat' (failure=False)
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'CatTalk' (...) into state 'SUCCESS' from state 'RUNNING' with result 'cat' (failure=False)
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'DogTalk' (...) into state 'RUNNING' from state 'PENDING'
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'DogTalk' (...) into state 'RUNNING' from state 'PENDING'
    woof
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'DogTalk' (...) into state 'SUCCESS' from state 'RUNNING' with result 'dog' (failure=False)
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved task 'DogTalk' (...) into state 'SUCCESS' from state 'RUNNING' with result 'dog' (failure=False)
-   <taskflow.engines.action_engine.engine.SerialActionEngine object at ...> has moved flow 'cat-dog' (...) into state 'SUCCESS' from state 'RUNNING'
+   <zag.engines.action_engine.engine.SerialActionEngine object at ...> has moved flow 'cat-dog' (...) into state 'SUCCESS' from state 'RUNNING'

 Interfaces
 ==========

-.. automodule:: taskflow.listeners.base
+.. automodule:: zag.listeners.base

 Implementations
 ===============